mapping520/SAMe3d/README.md

 Ensure that the installation of the GPU driver(version>=11.3, cudnn) is **completed** before the belows.

-- Create a virtual environment and activate it. (optional)
+- Create a virtual environment and activate it.
 ```
 conda create -n SAMe3d python=3.7
 conda activate SAMe3d